NguyenAndrew/NguyenAndrew.github.io/_posts/2020-11-16-rune-scimitars-and-solutions.md

 Like a Rune Scimitar, products can have different “level requirements” (LR).
 Understanding your product’s different LR’s will help you evaluate how well a product will initially roll out, and to better determine product cohesion and strategies on evolving a successful product.

-An LR is a combination of the following: A feature from your product, How accessible that feature is to your users, and the time it takes for your users to obtain value from a feature (Example: Can your user start using the feature immediately, or will they need to watch a 10 hour video to understand it).
+An LR is a combination of the following:
+1. A feature from your product
+2. How accessible that feature is to your users
+3. The time it takes for your users to obtain value from a feature (Can your user start using the feature immediately, or will they need to watch a 10 hour video to understand it).

-Notice that an LR does not include the following: How quick is it to deliver on a feature (A feature with a low LR may take longer to make then a feature with a higher LR), The desirability of a product for your user (Example: Like a Rune Scimitar, a product may be popular, but may require a higher LR).
+Notice that an LR does not include the following:
+* How quick is it to deliver on a feature.
+A feature with a low LR may take longer to make then a feature with a higher LR.
+* The desirability of a product for your user.
+Like a Rune Scimitar, a product may be popular, but may be a high LR.

 **A feature with a high demand, that cannot be used by your users, does not provide your users value.**